-The University is required by its Statutes and by HEFCE to appoint an external auditor to provide an independent opinion on its annual financial statements.
+The University is required by its Statutes and OfS to appoint an external auditor to provide an independent opinion on its annual financial statements.
 The financial statements provide a summary of the University's financial performance during the year by showing its income and expenditure, and its assets and liabilities, together with a number of reports, statements and supporting information.

 The Council, on the advice of the Audit Committee, appoints the external auditor.
 The Audit Committee will also advise Council of the key issues arising from the external audit process.